JainRecipes/JainRecipes.github.io/_posts/2020-05-19-banana-bread.markdown

 4. Pour the mixture into the pan.
 5. Preheat Oven to 350 degrees.
 6. Bake at 350 degrees for 50 minutes till the toothpick/knife comes out clean.

+#### Notes

+* Makes 24 mini muffins + 9 regular muffins - baking time is 15 minutes for mini & 20 minutes for regular